xallindrome-dev/ui-action-library/README.md

 3. **Code Style**: Use ESLint and Prettier for consistent code formatting.
 4. **Testing**: Ensure all changes are covered with unit tests and that existing tests pass.

-## Package Management & GitHub Packages
+## Package Management

-This project uses **GitHub Packages** to distribute the library internally.
+This project uses **NPM Packages** to distribute the library internally.
 Make sure to:

 - Use a **Personal Access Token** (PAT) with the appropriate scopes to authenticate.
 - Ensure that the **repository is private** to restrict public access.
-- Verify that **npm** is configured correctly in the `.npmrc` file for internal installations.

 ## License